K Line Extension to Torrance: Community support

-Torrance City Council, in a March 2024 meeting, solidified its support for the Metro C Line extension, offering support for the "right-of-way option" for the project's route into the city.
+Torrance City Council, in a March 2024 meeting, solidified its support for the Metro K Line extension, offering support for the "right-of-way option" for the project's route into the city.
 In response to security concerns, the Metro has pledged to collaborate closely with local entities to develop and implement comprehensive safety and security measures.

-On August 16, 2023, Metro conducted a survey in regards to the C Line extension, in which 67% of the voters supported the project.
-After releasing a Draft Environmental Impact Review (EIR) of the project on January 27, 2023, 66% of the comments prefer extending the C Line using the Metro ROW option.
+On August 16, 2023, Metro conducted a survey in regards to the K Line extension, in which 67% of the voters supported the project.
+After releasing a Draft Environmental Impact Review (EIR) of the project on January 27, 2023, 66% of the comments prefer extending the K Line using the Metro ROW option.

-A motion was passed for the Council of Governments to remain neutral on the specific alignment of the C Line Extension while showing overall support for the project's continuation to Torrance.
+A motion was passed for the Council of Governments to remain neutral on the specific alignment of the K Line Extension while showing overall support for the project's continuation to Torrance.
 This decision reflects a collective agreement among various city representatives, indicating a strong regional backing for enhancing public transportation options.
 The voting outcome was as follows: